arvFlash/3d-Renderer/README.md

-# raytracer
+# 3D Renderer
-very simple raytracer written in C, outputs .ppm files
+very simple 3D Renderer written in C, outputs .ppm files

 how to build using ninja: